Next Competition

 You can change the name on your registration information while the online registration is open.
 Transferring your registration details and competition fees until the next competition is not possible.

-Registration fees in Salomon Hengill Ultra are non-refundable.
-If for any reason Salomon Hengill Ultra does not go ahead, due to any unforeseen circumstances, natural disasters, government restrictions (public health/safety related) weather etc, registration fees can not be refunded.
-Please see more information on the terms and condition of Salomon Hengill Ultra here.
+Registration fees for Hengill Ultra Trail are non-refundable.
+If for any reason Hengill Ultra Trail does not go ahead, due to any unforeseen circumstances, natural disasters, government restrictions (public health/safety related) weather etc, registration fees can not be refunded.
+Please see more information on the terms and condition of Hengill Ultra Trail here.

 • What about the Viking squad?
 How does one become an Iron-Viking and Iceland-Viking?